-Ans.1 UPSC exam for civil services are conducted in three stages.
+Ans.1 UPSC exam for civil services are conducted in three stages by Union Public Service Commission.
 Aspirants who clear first stage leads to the second stage called UPSC Exam mains.

 Stage -1 of UPSC Exam is of objective type questions.
-Click above link to read about pattern of UPSC prelims Exam.
+Click given link to read about prelims Exam Pattern.

 Last Stage of UPSC Exam is of face to face interview with Board.For Preparation of Interview, read our article related to interview preparation.

 Q.2 What is the UPSC syllabus for UPSC Exam?